NOW IT CAN BE TOLD ~ THE LEE BOWERS STORY

 Craig answers, "There is no autopsy either!"

 He managed to get that right but for the wrong reason.
 If he read the death certificate he would discover an autopsy never took place.
 "Multiple head and internal injuries" caused Lee's death.
-The statue requires an autopsy for deaths by violent or unnatural means (i.e. gunshot).
+The statute requires an autopsy for deaths by violent or unnatural means (i.e. gunshot).
 The Justice of the Peace reviewed the evidence and felt an autopsy was unnecessary.

 Remember how Rishel claimed Bowers said he noticed two men shooting at Kennedy?
 There is yet another version of this story!
 In 1967 another friend and fellow employee of Bowers, James R. Sterling gave a statement to Gary Sanders of Jim Garrison's staff.
 Sterling said Bowers ". . . observed two men running from behind the fence.
 They ran up to a car parked behind the Pergola, opened the trunk and placed something in it and then closed the trunk.
 The two men then drove the car away in somewhat of a peculiar method."
 In this rendition, no mention is made that Bowers witnessed the actual shooting.